 At Bradley, the three areas of professorial faculty performance are teaching effectiveness, research and/or creative production, and professional service.
-(Here and elsewhere in the Handbook, for library faculty, "effective librarianship" is the replacement for "teaching effectiveness.")

 Among the three areas, the highest priority is excellent teaching.
 Toward this end, faculty shall engage in the study and preparation necessary to demonstrate successful teaching.
 Teaching is complemented and enhanced by research and/or creative production.
 Accordingly, faculty shall engage in an active professional program that leads to publication and/or creative production.
 Finally, as members of the university community, faculty engage in service to the profession.